 If your arm or leg started bleeding, you wouldn't ignore it, yet many people don't give their bleeding gums a second thought.
 Swollen and bleeding gums can indicate gum disease, also called periodontal disease.
 Gum disease occurs when bacteria-filled plaque hardens into tartar and irritates the gums.
-Decaying food between teeth adds to the problem, and a bacterial infection sets in.
+Decaying food between teeth adds to the problem and a bacterial infection sets in.
 This causes inflammation, gum recession, bad breath, and eventually tooth loss.
 Research has linked gum disease to heart disease, diabetes complications, increased risk for a stroke, and low-weight/premature births, so don’t disregard the warning signs!
-If we find cause for concern, we may recommend that you change your oral healthcare routine or the products you use at home
+If we find cause for concern, we may recommend that you change your oral healthcare routine or the products you use at home.
+We also offer gum disease therapy in our Kingwood dental office.

 As many as 8 in 10 people have some form of gum disease and might not even know it.
 Gum disease is characterized by a chronic bacterial infection of the soft tissue surrounding the teeth.
 Early stages of gum disease cause little to no discomfort and have very few symptoms noticeable by anyone other than the dentist.
 If left untreated, gum disease can spread quickly and attack gums, teeth, and all supporting structures such as bone and ligaments.